practicalli/spacemacs/install-spacemacs/maximised-full-screen.md

 dotspacemacs-maximized-at-startup t
 ```

-> To find these lines quickly, use `SPC /` to search (or the Emacs command `C-s`)
+> To find these lines quickly, use `SPC s s to search and start typing the name of the option.  `C-j` to move down the matches, `C-k` to move up. `RET` to jump to the current line.

-Here are the relevant default settings
+Practicalli uses the following settings for these options:

 ```elisp
    ;; If non nil the frame is fullscreen when Emacs starts up. (default nil)